Going Back for a Second Degree: Bachelor’s or Master’s

 Situations Where a Second Bachelor’s Degree May Be the Right Choice

-When a Master’s Degree May be the Right Option For You
+When a Master’s Degree May Be the Right Option for You

 Receiving Financial Aid for a Second Bachelor’s Degree

-Getting a Second Bachelor’s Degree: Prerequisites and Credits
+Getting a Second Degree: Prerequisites and Credits

 - Transferring credits within the same state educational system can be fairly simple.